 Did you know that Maison Dupuy was the last hotel to be built in the French Quarters?
 After it opened its doors in 1973, the Vieux Carre Commission banned any more hotel development.
 Interestingly enough though, the hotel wasn’t built as a hotel but five neighboring townhouses turned into a hotel.

-Before entering the lobby, there is a valet and a place for you to park your car.
+Before entering the lobby of Maison Dupuy, there is a valet and a place for you to park your car.

 And the lobby is really spacious, with a concierge which we used often.